joelamouche/rmrk2-examples/projects/scripts/README.md

-# RMRK2 Chunky minting scripts
+# RMRK2 Substraknight minting scripts

-This is a collection of script to mint Chunky composable nested NFTs using RMRK2
+This is a collection of script to mint Substraknight composable nested NFTs using RMRK2

 Please Run scripts in following order: